Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 	#	polls/
 	nothing added to commit but untracked files present (use "git add" to track)track)

 Django created the app directory, polls.
-The app files:
+The directory contains several files, based on the default app template:

 	you@dev-machine: ls polls
 	admin.py  __init__.py  migrations  models.py  tests.py  views.py

-These are the files and directories django just created  (based on the default app template).

 Add the files, and commit:

 	you@dev-machine: git add .
 	you@dev-machine: git commit -m 'added polls app'

-Now we have to tell django to use this app.
-It's not enough to create the app directory, we also have to declate it in the settings file:
+Now we have to tell django to use the polls app.
+It's not enough to create the app directory, we also have to declate it in the `settings.py` file:

 	you@dev-machine: nano settings.py